Eurovision Young Dancers 2017: Location

 However, in May, during a press release about the national selection for the contest, the Polish broadcaster Telewizja Polska (TVP) confirmed that the contest would now take place in the Czech Republic later in the year.
 On 18 May 2017, Czech broadcaster Česká televize (ČT) confirmed that they would host the contest.
 It was later reported that the contest would take place on 16 December 2017.
 Slovenian broadcaster Radiotelevizija Slovenija (RTVSLO) confirmed that it would be held in Prague.
 The EBU confirmed on 22 June that the Forum Hall of the Prague Congress Centre would host the competition.

 Hosting selection

-Whereas the winning country at the Eurovision Song Contest goes on to host the following year's event, this method is not the case when it comes to the decision of selecting the hosts for the Eurovision Young Dancers.
+Whereas the winning country at the Eurovision Song Contest goes on to host the following year's event, this method is not the case when it comes to the decision of selecting the hosts for Eurovision Young Dancers.
 The event's Steering Group, conduct a meeting in which they discuss the countries who submitted an application to host the event, and make their final decision thereafter.